 How Tu Duc Tomb is unique?

 Different from other mausoleums’ architectures in Hue, Tu Duc consists of two main parts, arranged on two parallel vertical axes.
-The panorama of Tu Duc’s mausoleum looks like as a large park.
+The panorama of Tu Duc’s mausoleum looks like a large park.

 In particular, the factor thoroughly adhered in the tomb of Tu Duc is the harmony of contours.
 There are no straight lines, angular architecture as others.
 However, Bat Trang brick-tiled roads were carved from Vu Khiem door to Khiem Cung Mon.
-And then it continues to lead in front of the tomb and suddenly hides in giant plumeri near Tomb of Queen Le Thien Anh.
+And then it continues to lead in front of the tomb and suddenly hides in giant plumeri near the Tomb of Queen Le Thien Anh.

 It is worth a visit Tu Duc Tomb

 This complex of mausoleum is around 12 hecta and includes 50 small and big constructions.
-All of them have name Khiem.
+All of them have the name Khiem.

 1. Khiem Cung Mon